Vinald/Movie_App/README.md

 ## Run the app

 1. Clone the Repo
-2. open the terminal in the cloned Pepo
+2. open the terminal in the cloned Repo
 3. Install NodeJD
 4. Navigate to the project directory
 5. Install dependencies `npm install`